deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt4-fourth-year.md

 "Darling, I never knew you went that way!" she exclaimed, pantomiming shock.

-"Oh, the truth is out…" Ava turned in her seat and looked Charlotte in the eyes with a barely-restrained laugh threatening to burst out of her.
+"Oh, the truth is out..."
+Ava turned in her seat and looked Charlotte in the eyes with a barely-restrained laugh threatening to burst out of her.
 "It's true, I'm a raging dyke for you my love."

 Shaking with mirth, Charlotte reached over and put a delicate hand on her cheek.
-"All this time, we've been denying the obvious…"
+"All this time, we've been denying the obvious..."

 Ava reached up and took Charlotte's hand in her own, affecting a mournful of expression.
 "We can't, darling.
 What if your boyfriend finds out?
 He'd never approve."